thetechleila/thetechleila/README.md

 ## About Me:
 Data Science Fellow at [The Knowledge House](https://www.theknowledgehouse.org/technology_fellowship/) with professional experience in Information Technology (IT), Public Health, Non-Profits, and User/Customer Success.

-This repository contains personal & professional projects as well as technical methods I'm currently learning as I advance in the fields of data science and statistics.
+This repository contains personal & professional projects as well as technical methods I'm currently learning as I advance in the fields of data analysis and statistics.
 ___
 ##  🧰 Skills
 * **Programming Languages:** Python